- The University of Pittsburgh, Pitt and the University are the only acceptable references to this institution.

-- Is that big hospital on the hill Presbyterian University Hospital or UPMC Presbyterian?
-Check your facts.
+- Check your facts.
 Sometimes we assume things that we don’t really know, and it can be embarrassing.
-If you write that there’s parking at the corner of DeSoto and Bouquet streets, make sure DeSoto and Bouquet intersect (they don’t).
-And if you write that Tony Dorsett graduated from Pitt, make sure he actually did (he didn’t, but he was enrolled here from 1973 to 1976 and was a member of the Class of ’77).
-Check all proper nouns (names of people, places, and events), numbers (dates, years, and phone numbers), people’s titles, and generally check that what you’re writing is true.
-When checking your facts, make sure the sources you are using are credible and up to date, especially Web sites.
+Check all proper nouns (names of people, places and events), numbers (dates, years and phone numbers) and people’s titles, and generally check that what you’re writing is true.
+When checking your facts, make sure the sources you are using are credible and up to date, especially websites.

 - Don’t rely on spell check!
 One letter can make the difference between the word you want and an embarrassing mistake.
-No one wants the sweet smell of success to become the sweat smell of success.
-And we check lost and found when we lose an item, not when we loose it.
+Spell check will not flag a misspelled word if your misspelling is another (correctly spelled) word.
 Check your spelling, and consider asking your colleagues to proofread your writing.

 - Learn the proper way to refer to degrees.